 Charles is an ardent supporter of Governor Nathan Deal’s Prison Reform Program for the state of Georgia.

-Charles altruism began at an early age; at 19 he helped build a school when he visited North Africa.
+Charles altruism began at an early age; at 19 when he was in the United States Navy and while in North Africa he volunteered to help build a school.